Hvar Croatia: 9 Things to Know Before Going on a Sailboat Cruising (Expert Tips)

 You will not have to pay for a mooring at the buoy if you decide to pay homage to their first-class specialities, and you can quickly reach the medieval town walls of Hvar by taxi for 60 € (a group of up to 8 people).

-This magical archipelago is formed from a group of 21 islets and cliffs are the most scenic but also the most visited part of Hvar riviera in Croatia.
+This magical archipelago is formed from a group of 21 islets and cliffs are the most scenic but also the most visited part of Hvar Riviera in Croatia.

 Sveti Klement stands out as the largest island, whose southern bays are attractive for anchoring – the most beautiful with its turquoise waters is Taršće Bay and the slightly smaller Stari Stani Bay.
 In the mentioned lagoons there are no restaurants and no buoys, unlike the neighbouring extremely popular Vinogradišće bay and also the well-visited Soline bay.

-It should be remembered that during favorable weather conditions it is possible to anchor in all the bays of this magnificent archipelago and that from all these GPS positions it is possible to arrange a visit to the city of Hvar and cruise a bit trough Croatia with fast boat taxis for a change.
+It should be remembered that during favourable weather conditions it is possible to anchor in all the bays of this magnificent archipelago and that from all these GPS positions it is possible to arrange a visit to the city of Hvar and cruise a bit trough Croatia with fast boat taxis for a change.

 4. Party Mecca – sailboat cruising as a warm-up for unforgettable fun on island Hvar Croatia